- Ploidy is the number of sets of homologous chromosomes in an organism.

 When describing the genome of a species, we use the monoploid number (x) and the haploid number (n) to show the relationship between the number of unique chromosomes in that species (x) and the total number of chromosomes present in its gametes (n).

 x is the monoploid number, the number of chromosomes that are unique in an organism.
+It is the minimum number of chromosomes that could produce a viable organism of that species.
 In the case of potatoes, x = 12.
 When additional sets of chromosomes exist, they are termed homologous.
 A diploid potato has two homologous copies of each chromosome.

 n is the haploid number, the number of chromosomes found in gametes (ovules and pollen), which are normally haploid.
 In the case of potatoes, n is some multiple of 12.